-Zuckerman Law is privileged to partner with our clients to help combat illegal pay discrimination.
+Bachman Law is privileged to partner with our clients to help combat illegal pay discrimination.
 Although these cases can be challenging, an experienced and diligent legal team and their client can achieve important relief for the client, as well as broader relief for other victims of discrimination in the workplace.
-U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation - Labor and Employment in the Washington DC metropolitan area.

-If you have suffered unlawful conduct in the workplace, email us at ebachman@zuckermanlaw.com or call us at (202) 769-1681.
+If you have suffered unlawful conduct in the workplace, email us at info@ebachmanlaw.com or call us at (202) 769-1681.